belalugaX/rigid-origami/README.md

 Adjust the game objective, agent, or any other conditions by setting specific options.

+> **Note** You can utilize the environment for different design tasks or objectives.
+You can add your custom reward function in the [rewarder](gym-rori/rewarders.py).

-A non-exhaustive list of the basic game settings is given below:
+A non-exhaustive list of the basic game settings is given below.

 |  Option                       | Flag                | Value                                       |
 | -------------                 |-------------:       | :-----                                      |